Moray Watson

-Moray Robin Philip Adrian Watson (25 June 1928 – 2 May 2017) was an English actor from Sunningdale, Berkshire.
+Moray Robin Philip Adrian Watson (25 June 1928 – 2 May 2017) was an English actor from Sunningdale, Berkshire, whose career spanned over six decades on stage, television, and film.
+He is best known for his role as Brigadier Arthur Maiford in The Darling Buds of May (1991–1993) and as George Frobisher in Rumpole of the Bailey (1978–1992).
+His film work included Operation Crossbow and The Grass Is Greener, in which he starred alongside Cary Grant and Deborah Kerr.
+He also undertook three one-man shows during his career and published an autobiography, Looking Back and Dropping Names, in 2016.

 Life

 Watson was born in Sunningdale, Berkshire, to Gerard Arthur Watson (1901–1940), a ship broker, who was killed during World War II at Anzegem in Belgium as a Captain in the Royal Sussex Regiment, and Jean, née McFarlane.
 His two elder brothers - the younger being J. N. P. Watson (1927-2008), author, hunting correspondent for Country Life magazine and formerly polo correspondent for The Times - were Majors in the British Army.
 He was educated at Eton College.

 He met his future wife Pam, daughter of silent film star Percy Marmont, at The Webber Douglas Academy of Dramatic Art.
 They went on to marry in 1955 and had two children, Emma in 1957 and Robin in 1959, both of whom went into the theatre world.